MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

 Data sources that are created after associating a Dataverse environment with Customer Insights use [Power Platform dataflows](/power-query/dataflows/overview-dataflows-across-power-platform-dynamics-365) by default.
 Dataflows support on-premises connectivity using the data gateway.
 You can remove and recreate data sources that existed before a Dataverse environment was associated [using on-premises data gateways](/data-integration/gateway/service-gateway-app).

-Data gateways from an existing Power BI or Power Apps environment will be visible and you can reuse them in Customer Insights.
+Data gateways from an existing Power BI or Power Apps environment will be visible and you can reuse them in Customer Insights if the data gateway and the Customer Insights environment are in the same Azure Region.
 The data sources page shows links to go to the Microsoft Power Platform environment where you can view and configure on-premises data gateways.

 > [!IMPORTANT]
 > Make sure your gateways are updated to latest version.
 You can install an update and reconfigure a gateway from a prompt shown on the gateway screen directly or [download the latest version](https://powerapps.microsoft.com/downloads/).
 If you don't use the latest gateway version, the dataflow refresh fails with error messages like **The keyword isn't supported: configuration properties.
 Parameter name: keyword**.